The Telecare, Telehealth and TECS Hub for Health and Care Professionals, Service Users and Carers

-Members – Why not use our blogging facility to post questions, talk about your products or discuss issues in our General or Technical Forums?
+Members – Why not use our blogging facility to post questions, talk about your products or discuss issues in our General, All IP or Technical Forums?
 See one member’s comments below.

 “I have to say, this is my 1st time utilising the service (I have commented before, but not posted a question) and the response has been fantastic.
 The customer’s son ended up purchasing a device that was recommended by a forum member.”

 John Patterson (Assistive Technology Co-ordinator) London Borough of Hammersmith & Fulham

 All you need is a member’s web account.
 If you don’t have one email email@example.com.